Table of Contents

 This means that the distribution has effectively become a uniform one over the sequences, each with probability .
 This is called the Asymptotic Equipartition Property.

 This is the property we employed in the “Wallis Derivation” in the first post of this series, and is the underlying logic of the “Maximum Entropy Principle” of Bayesian inference.
+Evidently, an analogous principle could be devised with any other distribution as its basis, merely by using the relative entropy with respect to that distribution instead.

 Distribution with with